DeadSuperHero/ActionWheel/README.md

  biggest two things are: representing touch inputs to an engine designed around mouse clicks, and visually showing to players exactly where fingers are positioned using the AGS Camera API.

+ ## How to start using this!

+ There are two basic ways to get up and running:
+ 1. Git clone this repo and open up the demo game
+ 2. Git clone this repo, and instead put the `actionwheel.agt` file in the folder where your AGS Editor lives.